If you are accused of hate speech, consider taking legal advice from an internet law solicitor

 Most anonymous internet users can be found and there have been serious consequences for those who deliver hate speech on the internet.
 Any communications that are threatening, abusive and intended to cause alarm or distress are offences under harassment law or malicious communications law.
 The penalties can include fines, imprisonment or both.
 If you are in doubt whether what you are going to post on the internet might be considered as hate speech, obtain hate speech legal advice.
 It can save you a lot of trouble and unnecessary suffering.

-Hate speech online refers to speech that takes place on the internet where the content of the speech has the purpose of inciting hatred, instilling hatred or promoting violence and attacks, as well as seeking to exclude people from society and conveying support for death/disease and harm against individuals or groups that are based on certain attributes or views, eg., gender, religion, disability, sexual orientation, gender identity, age, veteran status, nationality, citizenship, religion, skin colour and size and can target forums for marginalised groups that discuss sensitive issues, historical events and beliefs.
+Hate speech online refers to speech that takes place on the internet where the content of the speech has the purpose of inciting hatred, instilling hatred or promoting violence and attacks, as well as seeking to exclude people from society and conveying support for death/disease and harm against individuals or groups that are based on certain attributes or views, eg. gender, religion, disability, sexual orientation, gender identity, age, veteran status, nationality, citizenship, religion, skin colour and size.
+Hate speech can target forums for marginalised groups that discuss sensitive issues, historical events and beliefs.
 Hate speech could be considered as harassment.

 You can read more about what might be considered as online harassment.
 It’s permanence, source, anonymity, sharing and linking in different formats across multiple platforms and cross-jurisdictional character.
 Hateful speech online can be linked repeatedly and shared and republished in no time.
 One hate-fuelled speech posted online can spread like wildfire within seconds.

-Social Media platforms have the largest online engagements, so these sites have the greatest ability to take a message of hate viral.
-They used to be free speech platforms and they would not remove anything, even if you complained.
-Twitter , for example, allows for the facilitation of quick, wide spreading messages and Facebook may allow multiple threads in parallel that go unnoticed, creating longer lasting spaces where people can be offended and discriminated.
+Social Media platforms have the largest online engagement, so these sites have the greatest ability to take a message of hate viral.
+They used to be platforms for free speech and they would not remove anything, even if you complained.
+Twitter, for example, allows for the facilitation of quick, wide spreading messages and Facebook may allow multiple threads in parallel that go unnoticed, creating longer lasting spaces where people can be offended and discriminated.

 If the relevant social media operator is being unhelpful to you, you might want to think about approaching a specialist solicitor.
 One who understands how the internet works and is experienced in removing online hateful speech across the internet.
 A specialist internet lawyer that is able to go deeper and find the perpetrators and force them to stop whilst holding them accountable.
 An example of how a law firm can help you stop free speech and bring the offenders to justice can be found here: harassment injunction via Instagram.